volegnar/legacyops/README.md

 # Server
 To set up a proper connection with a Legacy Ops server, open the server menu in lobby, click the address and enter server's ip address.

-*Hosting your own server will be available in near future.
-For now only few server ip addresses will be provided in the discord server.*
+*Hosting your own server is now available!
+To learn how, join the [discord server](https://discord.gg/xSJ5e5WvmQ).*

 ![server](https://github.com/volegnar/legacyops/blob/main/screenshots/screenshot_server.png?raw=true)